ganiester/com.unity.multiplayer.docs/docs/basics/networkobject.md

 :::note

-If you want a client to control more than on NetworkObject, use the ownership methods described above under the ownership section.
+If you want a client to control more than one NetworkObject, use the ownership methods described above under the ownership section.

 If you want to be able to assign a unique player Prefab on a per client connection basis, use client [connection approval](connection-approval.md).